reflectoring/reflectoring.github.io/content/blog/2022/2022-03-31-be-informed-with-lombok.md

     Job job = Job.builder().id("5678").build();
 ```
 Although, the code compiles, the object `job` here is in an invalid state because we do not know which `JobType` it belongs to.
-For more complex objects, @Builder can end up creating objects in an invalid state which can cause issues further.
-Therefore, before using the @Builder annotation, it is important to enforce required attributes to have a value.
+Therefore, along with using the @Builder annotation, it is also important to enforce required attributes to have a value.
 To do this we could consider using **@NonNull** annotation.
 With this annotation in place we now get the below error:
 {{% image alt="settings" src="images/posts/lombok/builder_err.JPG" %}}

+*An object created with this approach would now be considered valid.*

 ### Application Logic Should Not Depend on the Generated Code